stoodx/obfuscation/ReadMe.txt

 For example see the MSVC project: Test

+For obfuscation the project must go three stages:

+-Obfuscation by using parser o
+-Build the project by MSVC.
+-Restore original codes by using parser r.

+Steps for setting:

+1)Move parser.exe from Parser (or \Test\Test) project to the root of your project (not Solutions).
+If your solution has several projects for obfuscation, then parser should be in those projects.

+2)Open your project in MSVC.

+3)Open the project property.

+4)Select Configuration: Release or Debug.

+5)Open Build Events/Pre-Build Event.
+Set "parser o" in Command Line.
+Set "Yes" in Use In Build if you wish to enable the obfuscation or set "No" for its disabling.

+6)Open Build Events/Post-Build Event.
+Set "parser r" in Command Line.
+Set "Yes" in Use In Build if you wish to enable the code restoring or set "No" for its disabling.

+8)Save changes in the project properties.

+7)Open your code files and set the macros of obfuscation:

+#define ENCRYPT(x) x

+and ENCRYPT(....) for obfuscated strings, for example, see Test project.

+8)Build the project, use the building log for control.

 Notes before usage:
   - Parser will skip the file if it will meet "#define __NO__OBFUSCATION".
+You should not use that directive in the following combinations: "//#define __NO__OBFUSCATION" or "/*#define __NO__OBFUSCATION*/".
   - Parser doesn't make an obfuscation for single character, only for a string.
-  - Before start ot the project make its backup copy.
+  - Before start ot the project make its backup copy (recommend).
   - Before run of "Parser o" the old temp directory TEMP_OBFUSCATION doesn't must exist in the code directory.
   - If "Parser o" returns the error ("1"), then MS Visual Studio stops the build.
   - If "Parser r" returns the error ("1"), then the build will be incomplete.

-1)
+  - Builded project cannot be used for debuging, because the source code will not fit the builded code.

 Example of building log: